-We conducted private placements of our Class A Common Stock in which we raised aggregate net proceeds (after commissions and expenses) of approximately \$139.2 million between December 2003 and February 2004.
-As of March 31, 2004 we had total assets of \$1.6 billion, all of which consisted of mortgage related securities and cash on hand.
-On that date, our portfolio of mortgage related securities totaled \$1.5 billion and was comprised of 41.4% fixed-rate mortgage-backed securities, 34.3% floating rate collateralized mortgage obligations, 15.4% adjustable-rate mortgage-backed securities, 4.8% hybrid adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 4.1% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
-Of this portfolio, 59% was issued by Fannie Mae, 35% was issued by Freddie Mac and 6% was issued by Ginnie Mae.
+We conducted private placements of our Class A Common Stock in which we raised aggregate net proceeds (after commissions and expenses) of approximately \$141.7 million between December 2003 and February 2004.
+As of June 30, 2004 we had total assets of \$1.6 billion, substantially all of which consisted of mortgage related securities and cash and cash equivalents.
+On that date, our portfolio of mortgage related securities totaled \$1.5 billion and was comprised of 37.8% fixed-rate mortgage-backed securities, 34.0% floating rate collateralized mortgage obligations, 17.9% adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 3.8% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
+Of this portfolio, 58% was issued by Fannie Mae, 37% was issued by Freddie Mac and 5% was issued by Ginnie Mae.

-Our portfolio had a weighted average yield of 2.8% for the three months ended March 31, 2004.
-Our net weighted average borrowing cost for the three months ended March 31, 2004 was 1.2%.
-The constant prepayment rate for the portfolio was 22.0% for March 2004, which reflects the annualized proportion of principal that was prepaid.
-The effective duration for the portfolio was 1.44 as of March 31, 2004.
+Our portfolio had a weighted average yield of 2.79% as of June 30, 2004.
+Our net weighted average borrowing cost as of June 30, 2004 was 1.26%.
+The constant prepayment rate for the portfolio was 20.4% for June 2004, which reflects the annualized proportion of principal that was prepaid.
+The effective duration for the portfolio was 1.59 as of June 30, 2004.
 Duration measures the price sensitivity of a fixed income security to movements in interest rates.
 Effective duration captures both the movement in interest rates and the fact that cash flows to a mortgage related security are altered when interest rates move.
-We intend to use the proceeds of this offering and additional borrowings to acquire additional mortgage related securities which are similar to those in our current portfolio.